 How do coronaviruses spread?

-Coronaviruses are respiratory viruses and are generally spread through respiratory secretions (droplets from coughs and sneezes) of an infected person to another person.
+Coronaviruses are respiratory viruses and are most commonly spread through respiratory secretions (droplets from coughs and sneezes) of an infected person to another person in close proximity (within about 6 feet).
+CDC describes on How COVID-19 Spreads in more detail.

 For more information, please visit frequently asked questions about COVID-19.